 Wiseman said: “If you need to debug unit test then something is wrong with it’s unitness.”

-Even if the rest of the blog is brilliant, I do not agree at all with this sentence.
+While if the rest of the blog is brilliant, I do not subscribe at all to this sentence.
 If you practice regularly TDD then you’ll see that you have to debug, that’s part of the game.
 If you never have to debug maybe it’s because you are asserting too much trivialities and not enough your own complex logic.
 In addition, if you have to create the webpage on your own, for debugging, that is not acceptable to me either.
 You should be able to put your breakpoint anywhere in your code and hit it in less than five seconds.
 We will see that the tool chosen permits such quick debugging and that’s the main reason why I am using it.

 You may retrieve the code samples below on my github repository.